atao60/study-axon-vaadin/vaadin7/README.md

 Running
 ------

-Launch the web application from project study-axon-vaadin-legacy-ui:
+Launch the web application from project study-axon-vaadin-v7-ui:

         Run as > Maven Build...
 and: